Acura Extended Warranty Coverage

 Acura does not cover cosmetic issues or the cost of regular maintenance.

-If you have a certified pre-owned Acura, your warranty is extended by 2 years and up to a total of 100,000 miles.
+If you have a certified pre-owned Acura, your warranty is extended by 2 years and up to 100,000 miles.

 Acura’s extended warranty has its perks, but owners may enjoy a few benefits if they purchase an extended warranty from a third-party provider.
 Most importantly, third-party providers offer more freedom of choice and greater flexibility.

 When you have an extended warranty from Acura, you’ll need to service your vehicle at authorized Acura dealerships if you want to benefit from your contract.
 However, while this has some benefits, like being sure you’ll have original manufacturer parts, it also means you will likely need help bringing your vehicle to your favorite local repair shop.
 If you’ve always owned Acuras and exclusively used Acura repair shops, this might be fine, but it is for many Acura owners.